Alert Source Discuss

 The flags and extra fields aren’t used

 These fields are included to better support future changes to the transaction type.
 This would likely be used in conjunction with the flags and type fields.
-A benefit of explicitly defining them is that specialized serialization of RLP can be avoided, simplifing clients and downstream infrastructure.
+A benefit of explicitly defining them is that specialized serialization of RLP can be avoided, simplifying clients and downstream infrastructure.
 The author believe the cost of 2 bytes per transaction is acceptable for smoother integration of future features.

 Backwards Compatibility